Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/FAQ/FAQ.md

 </details>

 <details>
-  <summary><strong>Q:</strong> Is it possible to label only parts of an object or assign different labels to different parts of objects?</summary>
+  <summary><strong>Q: Is it possible to label only parts of an object or assign different labels to different parts of objects?</strong></summary>

 ---
   Labeling works on the GameObject level, so to achieve the scenarios described here, you will need to break down your main object into multiple GameObjects parented to the same root object, and add `Labeling` components to each of the inner objects, as shown below.